How to Do Romanian Deadlift: Complete Form Guide

 How to Properly Perform The Romanian Deadlift

-This is an exercise I see people do wrong all the time, so pay close attention.
+Many people perform this exercise incorrectly and technique is everything.
 While doing these properly can reduce your risk of injury, doing them wrong could increase that risk.

 Setting Up For a Romanian Deadlift